-1.1 The purpose of Hartismere School's Child Protection and Safeguarding Policy is to ensure that every child who is a registered student at our school is safe and protected from harm.
+1.1 The purpose of Hartismere School's Child Protection and Safeguarding Policy is to ensure every child who is a registered student at our school is safe and protected from harm.
 This policy will give clear direction to staff, volunteers, visitors and parents about the expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school.
-We will always work to provide help and support to meet the needs of children and young people as soon as problems emerge and to protect children from maltreatment, whether that is within or outside the home, including online.